sudipdas789/Reaction_discovery/README.md

 # https://doi.org/10.26434/chemrxiv-2023-h1498

-This archive contains all the input files needed to reproduce the results of the paper.
+This archive contains all the input files needed to reproduce the results of the paper, except for the initial configurations.
+All the initial configurations are deposited in the Supplementary Information (SI) of the paper.

 In the 'classical_unbiased_MD' folder the following files are available:
-- A compressed folder named 'init_config' containing all the initial conformations.
 - A folder named 'input' containing all the GROMACS inputs for classical energy minimization, MD equilibration and production runs.
 - A folder named 'unbiasedCVs' containing PLUMED input and coordinate alignment file.
 This are required to produce Figure 4b.